AlxHnr/dlaunch-tools/README.md

 ## Uninstalling

-It is as simple as replacing "install" with "uninstall" when running make.
-Here two examples for both global and local installations:
+Uninstalling dlaunch-tools is almost the same as installing it.
+Just replace "install" with "uninstall" when running make.
+Here are two examples for both global and local installations:

 ```shell
 sudo make uninstall